Gui Khury

 Guilherme Khury (born 18 December 2008) is a Brazilian skateboarder.
-He is the first person to land a 1080 (three full revolutions) on a vertical ramp and the youngest person to win a gold medal at the X-Games.
+He is the first person to land a 1080 (three full revolutions) on a vertical ramp and was the youngest person to win a gold medal at the X-Games (later broken by Ema Kawakami).

 Khury previously held the record for being the youngest person ever to land a 900, which he landed at age 8 (later broken by Ema Kawakami).
 He holds the record for being the youngest person to compete at the X Games at the age of 10 years and 7 months.

 In 2020, he was officially awarded two Guinness World Records for being the Youngest X Games Athlete and for the first 1080 on a vert ramp, followed by a third in 2021 for being the youngest male X-Games gold medalist.